jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 _"I can sleep better at night knowing that our e-commerce solution is scalable to handle our biggest days, doesn't sacrifice our required PCI compliance, and actually lowers our infrastructure burden."_

-Francisco Martinez, CEO of Contoso Sports League Association
+Miles Strom, CEO of Contoso Sports League Association